MatthieuCourbariaux/BinaryConnect/README.md

 This python script trains an MLP on MNIST with the stochastic version of BinaryConnect.
 It should run for about 30 minutes on a GTX 680 GPU.
-The final test error should be around 1.15% (not exactly the same setup as in the paper).
+The final test error should be around 1.15%.
+Please note that this is NOT the experiment reported in the paper (which is in the "master" branch of the repository).

 ## CIFAR-10